catchcheng/blog-jekyll/pages/docs.md

 ---
 layout: page
-title: Documentation
+title: Project
 permalink: /docs/
 ---

-# Documentation
+# Project

-Welcome to the {{ site.title }} Documentation pages!
+Welcome to the {{ site.title }} project pages!
 Here you can quickly jump to a particular page.

 <div class="section-index">